 - Expected print size: large

-These industrial beasts are built to last and to be extremely durable.
+These industrial 3D printers are built to last and to be extremely durable.
 These are often metal 3D printers using DMLS, Binder Jetting or EBM technologies.

 These printers offer extremely fast speeds and multiple part simultaneous printing, entering territory where 3D printing can be considered a viable short to medium volume manufacturing option.
 They are used in huge factories, for automotive companies like BMW, and in the space and medical sectors.

-In addition to the high price, they may require frequent maintenance check-ups by trained company staff, and the materials used to print are almost always expensive – but offer extremely high-quality parts.
-You are unlikely to find third party materials for these 3D printers.
+In addition to the high price, they may require frequent maintenance check-ups by trained company staff, and the materials used to print, making them some of the most expensive 3D printers – but they offer extremely high-quality parts.

 3D Printer Material Costs